 If an award granted under the 2021 Incentive Plan expires or becomes unexercisable without having been exercised in full, is surrendered pursuant to an exchange program or, with respect to restricted stock, RSUs, performance units, or performance shares, is forfeited or repurchased due to failure to vest, then the unpurchased shares (or for awards other than stock options or SARs, the forfeited or repurchased shares) will become available for future grant or sale under the 2021 Incentive Plan.
-With respect to SARs, only the net shares actually issued will cease to be available under the 2021 Incentive Plan and all remaining shares under SARs will remain available for future grant or sale under the 2021 Incentive Plan.
+With respect to SARs, only the net shares actually issued will cease to be available under the 2021 Incentive Plan.
+Shares that have actually been issued under the 2021 Incentive Plan.
+Shares that have actually been issued under the 2021 Incentive Plan.
+Shares that have actually been issued under the 2021 Incentive Plan.
+Shares that have actually been issued under the 2021 Incentive Plan.
+Shares that have actually been issued under the 2021 Incentive Plan.
+Shares that have actually been issued under the 2021 Incentive Plan.
 Shares that have actually been issued under the 2021 Incentive Plan under any award will not be returned to the 2021 Incentive Plan; provided, however, that if shares issued pursuant to awards of restricted stock, RSUs, performance shares, or performance units are repurchased or forfeited, such shares will become available for future grant under the 2021 Incentive Plan.
 Shares used to pay the exercise price of an award or to satisfy the tax withholding and remittance obligations related to an award will become available for future grant or sale under the 2021 Incentive Plan.
 To the extent an award is paid out in cash rather than shares, such cash payment will not result in a reduction in the number of shares available for issuance under the 2021 Incentive Plan.